jimmysawczuk/scm-status/README.md

 ## Using

+* Run `scm-status` to generate your snapshot.
+The output defaults to STDOUT, but can be redirected to a file using the `-out` flag.
-* Simply read the `REVISION.json` file using whatever programming language you wish, parse it as JSON, and use whatever you need!
-The snapshot file defaults to `REVISION.json`, but you can change this with the `-out` command line flag.
-Use the `-pretty` flag to control the format of the output.
+* Then, parse the output or file using whatever programming language you wish as JSON, and use whatever you need!
+* Use the `-pretty` flag to control the format of the output.

 ## License